Exotic coactions: Introduction

 Thus, large quotients of $C^*(G)$ carrying coactions are classified by \emph{large} ideals of $B(G)$.
 When we began this study we wondered whether these ideals of $B(G)$ could be used to classify all large quotients of $B\rtimes_{\alpha} G$ carrying dual coactions; however Buss and Echterhoff have recently found a counterexample \cite[Example~5.3]{BusEch}.

-Nevertheless it appears that there are lots of these ``exotic ideals'': it has been attributed to Higson, Okayasu, and Ozawa (independently) that for $2\le p<\infty$ the ideals $E_p$ of $B(\F_2)$ formed by taking the weak* closures of $B(\F_2)\cap \ell^p(\F_2)$ are all different.
+Nevertheless it appears that there are lots of these ``exotic ideals'': it has been attributed to Okayasu~\cite{okayasu} and (independently) to Higson and Ozawa (see \cite[Remark~4.5]{BrownGuentner}) that for $2\le p<\infty$, the ideals $E_p$ of $B(\F_2)$ formed by taking the weak* closures of $B(\F_2)\cap \ell^p(\F_2)$ are all different.

 We use these large ideals $E$ of $B(G)$ to generate intermediate crossed products via slicing: the dual coaction $\what\alpha$ of $G$ gives a module action of $B(G)$ on $B\rtimes_\alpha G$ by

 It turns out that the kernel of the regular representation $\Lambda:B\rtimes_\alpha G\to B\rtimes_{\alpha,r} G$ comprises the elements that are killed by $B_r(G)$.
 Thus the ideal $B_r(G)\normal B(G)$ allows us to recover the reduced crossed product.
 For any large quotient $q:B\rtimes_\alpha G\to (B\rtimes_\alpha G)/I$ carrying a dual coaction, it is natural to ask whether there exists a large ideal $E\normal B(G)$ such that